awhipp/zoomdata-alerts-initialization-tool/README.md

 ## To Run

 Install node, and execute `npm install`.
-From here just run the node express server and go to localhost:3000 to fill in the requested credentials.
+From here just run the node express server (`npm start` in `bin/www`) and go to localhost:3000 to fill in the requested credentials.